ofelcan164/API/sections/files.md

 ```
 We will return a JSON representation of the uploaded file and `201 OK` if the file was uploaded successfully.

-_**Note:** Keywords and tags are the same thing in the request and response bodies but the request body in your call must match exactly how they appear below._
+_**Note:** Keywords and tags are the same thing in the request and response bodies but the request body in your call must match exactly how it appears above._

 ```json
 {